scraed/CharacteristicGuidanceWebUI/README.md

 - Improved sample generation control at high CFG scale
 - Compatible with existing sampling methods

-For a detailed overview of features and previews, please visit our project website: [Characteristic Guidance Project Website](https://scraed.github.io/CharacteristicGuidance/).
+For more information and previews, please visit our project website: [Characteristic Guidance Project Website](https://scraed.github.io/CharacteristicGuidance/).

 ## Prerequisites
 Before installing and using the Characteristic Guidance Web UI, ensure that you have the following prerequisites met: